jonathanvanschenck/transformer3d/README.md

 ```

 # Basic Usage
-The core object for this library is the `CooridinateNetwork`, which allows to user
+The core object for this library is the `CoordinateNetwork`, which allows to user
 to build up a graph, where the nodes are various coordinate systems, and the edges
 are transformations between the two node pairs.
 Nodes are identified with some unique
 name, and edges are instances of the `transform.Transform` object (or it's many subclasses).